-We at the Women of Today Test Kitchen wanted to try something new this week: making Challah!
-A traditional and delicious Jewish bread.
+At the Women of Today Test Kitchen, we tried something new: traditional and delicious Jewish bread!

-In keeping with our WOT style of creating better-for-you dishes, we found a recipe for this bread that used honey instead of refined sugar.
-Full disclosure, we were a little skeptical at first because we wanted to make sure the honey wouldn’t change the delicate sweetness or texture of this classic bread.
-Happy to report, it did not!
+In keeping with our WOT style of creating better-for-you dishes, we found a recipe for Challah bread that used honey instead of refined sugar.
+In full disclosure, we were a little skeptical at first.
+We wanted to make sure the honey would not change the delicate sweetness or texture of this classic bread, happy to report, that it did not!

-Whether you’re Jewish and celebrate Shabbat dinner or not, you are going to want to try this at your dinner table.
-This is one of the most delicious bread, and it makes an amazing bread for French Toast too (if you need a recipe, try this Lemon Blueberry Baked French Toast)!
+Whether you are Jewish and celebrate Shabbat dinner or not, you are going to want to try this at your dinner table.
+This is one of the most delicious breads, and it makes an amazing bread for French Toast, too (if you need a recipe, try this Lemon Blueberry Baked French Toast)!

-The below recipe makes two nice size loaves.
-WOT we love about this recipe, there is NO mixer is required, just some good old-fashioned stirring and kneading.
+WOT we love about this recipe: there is NO mixer required, just some good old-fashioned stirring and kneading.
+The below recipe makes two nice-sized loaves.

 Pro Tip: Slice one of the loaves and then freeze.
 This is great because you can just pull out the number of slices you need.